Iceland Ring Road & Highlands Adventure

 Your next stop is Iceland’s scenic south-east.
 You’ll first pass by various outlet glaciers belonging to Vatnajökull, Europe’s largest ice cap.
 You’ll then arrive at the stunning Jökulsárlón, a lagoon famous for its bogging icebergs.
 This exceptional sight sits at the foot of Iceland’s highest mountain, Hvannadalshnúkur, and you could even book an optional boat tour onto the lagoon.

-The Skaftafell Nature Reserve is another must-see area.
+Skaftafell is another must-see area.
 This oasis, surrounded by glaciers and black sand plains, offers a broad range of options for impressive hikes.
 Continue through the village of Kirkjubæjarklaustur, the Eldhraun lava field, and the Mýrdalssandur plain before arriving in the Vík area.

 Staying inLaugarvatn area